ryan-mcclue/musings/notes.md

-Determine direction by padding start with particular colour static for all functions so the compiler does not have to put them in a symbol table, thereby speeding up compile times (unity build for speed up also) nice to work with two windows to always know where things go, e.g. structs/typedefs/defines go into header file for structs, use fixed sized ints variable array naming convention, i.e. planes/plane_count. small variable arrays allocate on stack, i.e. Plane planes[2];
+Determine direction by padding start with particular colour static for all functions so the compiler does not have to put them in a symbol table, thereby speeding up compile times (unity build for speed up also) nice to work with two windows to always know where things go, e.g. structs/typedefs/defines go into header file use fixed sized ints except for library mandates variable array naming convention, i.e. planes/plane_count. small variable arrays allocate on stack, i.e. Plane planes[2];
 if multiple ways of accessing data, use union and anonymous structs